wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 Automated functional verification tools can help testers quickly figure out the various settings affecting whether a given label, control, or data element on the screen either should be or should not be there.
 In other words, when a "New" button does not appear when it should, the test framework should report more than just "fail", but (as an admin) look up the various settings that impact visibility (such as User Profile license enablement, Field Level Security, etc.)

+People use Selenium for cross-browser testing to ensure that different browsers render correctly.
+The SikuliX build of Selenium includes Google's OpenCV to work with images captured from the screen.
+Some add to that Google's Tesseract to read text in pictures.

 ## Internal to Salesforce